Generalized Connectivity Matrix Response Regression with Applications in Brain Connectivity Studies: Introduction

 \section{Introduction}

-In the past decade, there has been an explosion of network data arising in a wide variety of application areas, including biology, finance, neurology, social science, among many others \citep{kolaczyk2009statistical}.
-The majority of existing network analyses, however, have been focusing on a single network.
-More recently, multiple-network data are fast emerging, in which a separate network over a common set of nodes is measured for each individual subject in a study.
-An example is brain connectivity analysis, which examines functional and structural brain architectures through neurophysiological measures of brain activities and synchronizations \citep{Varoquaux2013}.
-A typical brain connectivity study collects imaging scans, for instance, functional magnetic resonance imaging, or diffusion tensor imaging, from multiple subjects.
-Based on the imaging scan, a network is constructed for each individual, with the nodes corresponding to a common set of brain regions, and the edges encoding functional or structural associations between the regions.
-In addition, the study also collects a set of subject features such as age, sex, cognition, motor, substance use and many other traits.
-A fundamental scientific question of interest is to characterize the brain connectivity network at the population level and to understand if and how such a connectivity pattern is affected by subject covariates such as age and sex.
-Network analysis methods designed for a single network are not directly applicable for this type of task, and there has been a relative paucity of network models for analyzing multiple-network data with subject covariates.
-In this article, we aim to fill this gap.
+Network data are now ubiquitous in a wide range of scientific and business applications.
+More recently, multiple-subject network data are fast emerging, in which a separate connectivity network is measured over a common set of nodes for each individual subject.
+Examples include social cognitive science \citep{brands2013cognitive}, genetics \citep{dai2019cell}, and our motivating brain connectivity analysis.
+Brain connectivity concerns functional and structural architectures of the brain \citep{varoquaux2013learning}.
+A typical connectivity study collects imaging scans, e.g., functional magnetic resonance imaging (fMRI), or diffusion tensor imaging (DTI), from multiple subjects.
+Based on the scan, a connectivity network is constructed for each subject, with the nodes corresponding to a common set of brain regions, and the edges encoding functional or structural associations between the regions.
+In addition, the study collects subject features such as age, sex and other traits.
+A fundamental scientific question of interest is to characterize the brain connectivity at both the population-level and subject-level, and to {ascertain how subject features modulate the subject-level connectivity changes.
+Characterizing such individualized brain connectivity networks is central in developing personalized treatment for neurological disorders \citep{sylvester2020individual}.}